lucidworks/connectors-sdk-resources/java-sdk/connectors/feed-connector/README.md

 # Feed Connector

 'Feed Connector' fetches the entries of a feed file.
-The file must to be in json format and have the following format.
+The file must to be in json format and has [this format](https://gist.github.com/mcondo/1186e69d8bbf2779c4db30d43a52850f).
 The connector has one property:
 - "Feed file path": Feed file path location

 This connector emit checkpoints, emit candidates as transient=true, and enable the 'Purge Stray Items' feature.